An Ohio freshman died after drinking a bottle of liquor in a frat hazing. Now 8 men face charges.

 Cory and Shari Foltz, Stone Foltz’s parents, said they were thankful for the charges but added they will continue to push universities to abolish hazing.

-“We are living every parent’s worst nightmare and will not be at peace until fraternity hazing is seen for what it truly is — abuse,” they said in a statement to The Post.
+“We are living every parent’s worst nightmare and will not be at peace until fraternity hazing is seen for what it truly is — abuse,” they said in a statement to The Washington Post.
 “It’s unacceptable, and in Stone’s case, it was fatal.
 How many injuries and deaths will it take for people in positions of power to do the right thing?”

 The news of Foltz’s death comes amid an ongoing national reckoning with fatal hazing rituals; less than two weeks earlier, Adam Oakes, a 19-year-old freshman at Virginia Commonwealth University, also died in a hazing incident following a Delta Chi fraternity party.

-Foltz, a freshman business major from Columbus, didn’t want to go to the party at Pi Kappa Alpha International Fraternity on March 4.
+Foltz, a freshman business major from Columbus, didn’t want to go to the party at the Pi Kappa Alpha fraternity chapter on March 4.
 In text messages with his mother, Shari Foltz, he said the event revolved around a “drinking ritual,” she told the Columbus Dispatch last month.
-His mother told him not to go, but Foltz said that if he didn’t participate then he wouldn’t be allowed in the fraternity.
+His mother told him not to go, but Foltz said that if he didn’t participate, then he wouldn’t be allowed in the fraternity.

 The event, which began around 9 p.m., was meant to be an “initiation process,” Dobson said.
-The pledges — nearly all underage — were matched with their “big brothers,” who then gave them the 750ml bottle of liquor with a high-alcohol content and instructions to drink it all.
+The pledges — nearly all underage — were matched with their “big brothers,” who then gave them the 750-mL bottles of liquor with a high alcohol content and instructions to drink it all.
 Dobson added that the event revolved around watching the pledges attempt to do so.

 “From what we have learned, we believe and allege that hazing was an integral part of this event,” Dobson said.

 After Foltz allegedly finished the bottle, he was taken home by “several other members” of the fraternity, Dobson said.
-Among the group was Foltz’s big brother, Jacob Krinn.
+Among the group was Foltz’s assigned big brother, Jacob Krinn.

 Bowling Green student dies after drinking ‘copious’ alcohol at a frat event under investigation for hazing